 The Bank sponsors a 401(k) Profit Sharing Plan for the benefit of its employees, substantially all of whom are eligible to participate after meeting minimum qualifying standards.
 The Plan permits employees to make elective contributions to the Plan through pre-tax payroll deductions.
 The Bank has elected to make matching contributions on behalf of participating employees of 25% of employee contributions to the plan up to 4% of their total wages.
-The Bank incurred expense for matching contributions to the plan totaling \$6,981 and \$7,309 in 2016 and 2015, respectively.
+The Bank incurred expense for matching contributions to the plan totaling \$8,264 and \$6,981 in 2017 and 2016, respectively.

 The Board of Directors adopted a supplemental employee retirement plan for certain officers of the Bank on April 15, 2010.
 Participants will receive 30% of their final base salary annually for fifteen years beginning with the later of retirement or age 65 subject to vesting provisions for years of service.
 The plan requires ten years of service to be fully vested.
 Upon adoption, each participant was credited with service for years they have been with the Bank which resulted in participants being 35% vested.
 The prior service cost upon adoption of the supplemental retirement plan was approximately \$130,000.
 The prior service cost is being amortized over the estimated future service period on a straight line basis.
-Total expense related to the plan for the years ended December 31, 2016 and 2015 was \$62,558 and \$72,323, respectively.
-The accrued supplemental retirement liability for this plan was \$671,684 and \$616,326 at December 31, 2016 and December 31, 2015.
-Amortization of prior service cost for the years ended December 31, 2016 and 2015 was \$7,200.
-At December 31, 2016, the unamortized prior service cost from the supplemental retirement plan was \$83,200, for an after tax amount of \$54,912 recorded in accumulated other comprehensive loss.
+Total expense related to the plan for the years ended December 31, 2017 and 2016 was \$751,065 and \$671,684 at December 31, 2017 and 2016.
+Amortization of prior service cost for the years ended December 31, 2017 and 2016 was \$751,065 and \$671,684 at December 31, 2017 and 2016.
+Amortization of prior service cost for the years ended December 31, 2017 and 2016 was \$76,000.
+Following a reclassification due to a federal tax rate change the Bank registered an after tax amount of \$60,040 recorded in accumulated other comprehensive loss.